Student-centric advice and objective recommendations

 How You Can Get a CSS Profile Fee Waiver

 The CSS Profile gives students access to institutional aid from hundreds of schools.
-However, it is not free to complete, but if you’re eligible for the CSS Profile fee waiver, it will save you money in the college application process.
-Continue reading to learn more about who is eligible for a CSS Profile fee waiver and how to get one!
+However, it is not free to complete.
+Fortunately, you can qualify for a CSS Profile fee waiver, which will save you money in the college application process.

 Related: CSS Profile vs. FAFSA: What you need to know